 Só um minutinho (just a moment)

-An intejection to gain more time.
+An interjection to gain more time.
 Though it translates as “just a minute”, this Portuguese phrase can be used to stall for half and hour or more.

 Daqui a pouco (soonish)

 Another way to stall for time.
-Longer than “só um minutinho,” this expression means “hold tight we’ll make a move anwhere within 10 minutes and 2 hours.”
+Longer than “só um minutinho,” this expression means “hold tight we’ll make a move anywhere within 10 minutes and 2 hours.”

 Aos poucos (little by little)

 Let’s learn Portuguese aos poucos!

 Deixa eu te falar (let me tell you something)